 Did you know that at any time you can clear all or some browser cookies?
 A small trick you can use is to press Ctrl + Shift + J (on Chrome) when you are on any website to open the “developer console”.
 This tool allows you to see what information is associated with that web page.
 But also, if you click on “Application” (you might need to expand the view) you’ll see the 3 types of Cookies that can be placed on your browser.

 The 3 types of Cookies are

 Also called a transient cookie, a cookie that is erased when you close the Web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from your computer.
 They typically store information in the form of a session identification that does not personally identify the user.

-Also called a permanent cookie, or a stored cookie, a cookie that is stored on your hard drive until it expires (persistent cookies are set with expiration dates) or until you delete the cookie.
-Persistent cookies are used to collect identifying information about the user, such as Web surfing behavior or user preferences for a specific Web site.
-We need these for us to identify you when you log into the site.
+Also called a permanent cookie, or a stored cookie.
+This is a cookie that is stored on your hard drive until it expires (persistent cookies are set with expiration dates) or until you delete the cookie.
+Persistent cookies are being used to collect identifying information about the user, such as web surfing behavior or user preferences for a specific website.

 The following first-party Cookies may be placed on your computer or device: